alovajs/alovajs.github.io/docs/tutorial/03-combine-framework/10-typescript.md

 When createAlova creates an alova instance, the state types created by `useRequest`, `useWatcher`, and `useFetcher` will be automatically inferred based on the passed `statesHook`.
 Currently only Vue, React, and Svelte are supported.

+> `useFetcher` is a useHook used for data fetching.
+For details, please read [Advanced-Data fetching chapter](/tutorial/advanced/use-fetcher).

 The following are the status types returned by useHooks by default.

 <Tabs groupId="framework">